 Our journey towards reducing our energy use and carbon footprint began many years ago, and we have already achieved some significant reductions and implemented new and innovative tools and products to help measure and reduce our environmental impact.

-We knew that the vast majority of carbon was used for our accommodation and leisure activities, and we put in place an action plan and accompanying capital investment to make some significant changes in these areas.
+We knew that the vast majority of our carbon emissions are associated with our accommodation and leisure activities, and we put in place an action plan and accompanying capital investment to make some significant changes in these areas.

 Our commitment, and this targeted investment, meant that we achieved a 7.4% reduction in carbon emissions by 2014 and a 15% reduction by 2016.
 In 2018, we achieved our target of reducing carbon emissions by 20%, two years ahead of our original goal.
 This meant that the expansion and development work we carried out during this period was achieved with a carbon neutral result.